 “Propylene” is an olefinic hydrocarbon with molecular formula C3H6.

+“Pseudo-tie” means an electricity generating facility located outside of California that is controlled by a scheduling coordinator or facility operator that serves load in California and is modelled, for electricity transaction purposes, as an in-state California resource.
+Pseudo-tied resources are considered out-of-state resources pursuant to this article.

 “Public utility gas corporation” is a gas corporation defined in California Public Utilities Code section 222 that is also a public utility as defined in California Public Utilities Code section 216.

 “Publicly-owned natural gas utility” means a municipality or municipal corporation, a municipal utility district, a public utility district, or a joint powers authority that includes one or more of these agencies that furnishes natural gas services to end users.